 Working with many communities, Timea has served as a Big Sister mentor, taught thousands of movement classes to adults and youth, and has been engaged as a speaker for the Canadian Alliance of Dance Artists, CPAMO, On the Move Conference, dance Immersion, Dance Umbrella of Ontario, NIA Centre for the Arts, Diaspora Dialogues, Writers Union of Canada, Toronto Public Library, Centennial College, Royal Academy of Dance, Ontario Book Publisher’s Organization, and Schulich School of Business.
-She was the Chair of the Board of Directors of The Dance Current from 2019 - 2021, and is a member of the International Association of Blacks in Dance, Black Business and Professional Association, Ontario Non-Profit Network, and Black Founders Network.
+She was the Chair of the Board of Directors of The Dance Current from 2019 - 2021, and is a member of the International Association of Blacks in Dance, Ontario Non-Profit Network, and Black Founders Network.
 She has held advisory roles with the National Arts Centre, Dancer Transition Resource Centre, and Dancemakers.